 District News & Events:

-Lamoille County Conservation District continues to move forward to implement green stormwater infrastructure practices to decrease stormwater flows and improve water quality for landowners throughout Lamoille County.
-By implementing green infrastructure practices such as rain gardens, biotention areas, or bioswales, etc. Lamoille County Conservation Districts (LCCD) goal is to reduce nonpoint source pollution in the form of stormwater runoff from developed land areas that eventually lead to waterways.
-The work is funded by a competitive grant from the State of Vermont Agency of Natural Resources, Department of Environmental Conservation Ecosystem Restoration Program.
+Lamoille County Conservation District, with generous help from the Town of Morristown, installed three Green Stormwater Infrastructure (GSI) projects this summer to decrease stormwater flows and improve water quality for landowners throughout Lamoille County.
+Another project at Johnson State College is in the planning stages.
+By implementing green infrastructure practices such as rain gardens, bioretention areas, or bioswales, etc. Lamoille County Conservation District’s (LCCD) goal is to reduce nonpoint source pollution in the form of stormwater runoff from developed land areas that eventually lead to waterways.
+The work was funded by a competitive grant from the State of Vermont Agency of Natural Resources, Department of Environmental Conservation Ecosystem Restoration Program (ERP).

-Working with two public institutions, Johnson State College (JSC) and Peoples Academy High School (PAHS), LCCD will continue its work with engineers to create “mini constructed wetlands” to capture runoff from parking lots and with it salt, sand, oil, etc. to then store, filter, and slowly release the water into nearby natural waterways.
-Both institutions hope to improve the already accepted VT construction standards of their parking areas to progressively improve the capacity to capture and treat stormwater to protect water quality.
-At Johnson State College, LCCD will work with an engineer to complete a feasibility study and alternatives analysis to improve runoff capture by retrofitting the parking lot with green infrastructure.
+With LCCDs oversight, Peoples Academy High School (PAHS), and the Town of Morristown, constructed “mini constructed wetlands” to capture runoff from parking lots and with it salt, sand, oil, etc. to then store, filter, and slowly release the water into nearby natural waterways.
+The partner’s goal was to improve the already accepted VT construction standards of their parking areas to progressively improve the capacity to capture and treat stormwater to protect water quality.
+At Johnson State College (JSC), LCCD worked with Watershed Consulting Associates, LLC to complete a feasibility study and alternatives analysis to improve runoff capture by retrofitting the parking lot.

 Childrens Program Events Calendar